-To see what Gestalt therapy looks like, you can watch this video of Perls working in real-time.
+To see what gestalt therapy looks like, you can watch this video of Perls working in real time.
 In the video, Perls describes his approach, works with Gloria for a brief session, and then debriefs the viewer at the end.

 Criticisms and Limitations

-One example of this is that Perls struggled with interpersonal relationships throughout his life.
+Perls struggled with interpersonal relationships throughout his life.
 In turn, the therapy he helped create focused on the ideas of separateness, personal responsibility, and self-support as ideal ways of being (Dolliver, 1981).

-Recent gestalt therapists have revised this aspect, bringing more of themselves into the room and answering their client’s questions when there could be therapeutic value in doing so.
+Recent gestalt therapists have revised this aspect, bringing more of themselves into the room and answering their clients’ questions when there could be therapeutic value in doing so.

 Gestalt therapy promotes a specific way of living, and therapists need to be mindful of whether encouraging these behaviors and values in their client is actually in their best interest.
-By adopting an explicit focus on helping clients “become who they truly are”, Perls denied his part in shaping what parts of themselves clients felt free to express in the therapy (Dolliver, 1981).
+By adopting an explicit focus on helping clients “become who they truly are,” Perls denied his part in shaping what parts of themselves clients felt free to express in the therapy (Dolliver, 1981).

-3 Books On The Topic
+3 Books on the Topic

-By Fritz Perls, Paul Goodman, Ralph Hefferline
+By Fritz Perls, Ralph Hefferline, and Paul Goodman